- Oliver Kirchkamp, Thu. 12-14, KU Hörsaal, Bachstraße 18K , [Friedolin]

 - 18.02.2019, 10-12, Carl Zeiss Str.
 3, HS 1.

-You must register in Friedolin for the exam (not only for the course), even if you have passed the midterm earlier.
+You must register in Friedolin for the exam (not simply for the course), even if you have passed the midterm earlier.

 Exchange students who can not register for the course with Friedolin complete this form on their computer.